Walking in a winter wonderland

 Don't miss the deer feeding while you're here

-Take the opportunity to get closer to our herd of fallow deer and watch our wardens feed them in the winter months.
+Take the opportunity to get closer to our herd of fallow deer and watch our Ranger Team feed them in the winter months.
 There are around 200 fallow deer in the park, and during the winter they need supplement feed to keep them strong and healthy.
 It's a tradition rooted in history at Attingham to feed the deer; the eighth Lord Berwick loved his fallow deer herd so much he would often feed them himself by hand in the winter months.
-We’ll be feeding them, on show, every weekend at 2pm until March 2018, and daily in the Shropshire school holidays (excluding Christmas day when the site is closed).
+We’ll be feeding them, on show, every weekend at 2pm from November to March, and daily in the Shropshire school holidays during that time (excluding Christmas day when the site is closed).